gphilipp/streaming-applications-gitops/README.md

 You will:
 1. Create a local Kubernetes cluster.
 2. Install the FluxCD GitOps tool.
-3. Build and package a simple kafka producing application.
+3. Build and package a simple Kafka producer application.
 4. Deploy this application by just committing code to GitHub.

 You need:
-- A Confluent Cloud cluster (the Staging cluster you provisioned in the previous hands-on exercise will do)
+- A Confluent Cloud cluster (the `staging` cluster you provisioned in the previous hands-on exercise will do.
+If you have none, follow https://docs.confluent.io/cloud/current/get-started/index.html)
 - A GitHub account
 - [Homebrew](https://brew.sh)